orbeon/orbeon-forms-doc/form-builder/form-editor.md

 * **Save button.** Save the form to the database.

 ![Form Builder's Bottom Bar](images/bottom.png)

+## Keyboard shortcuts

+[SINCE Orbeon Forms 2020.1]

+You can use the following keyboard shortcuts:

+macOS:

+- `⌘-S`: save the form definition (like the "Save" button)

+All operating systems:

+- `⌃-S`: save the form definition (like the "Save" button)

+### Other functions

 In addition, the bottom bar displays status information, such as whether the current form definition was successfully saved.